reset/reset.github.com/guide-authoring-cookbooks.md

 This resource will create a database in MySQL using the hash passed to the connection resource attribute.
 This hash is equivalent to what you might pass to mysqladmin on the command line.
 Remember that attribute that we explicitly set in the Vagrantfile for the MySQL root password?
 Here you see it again (`node[:mysql][:server_root_password]`) but this time we're reading it and passing it to MySQL for authorization.

 Now re-run the Vagrant provisioner to create the database

     $ bundle exec vagrant provision
     [default] Running provisioner: Vagrant::Provisioners::ChefSolo...
+    [default] Generating chef JSON and uploading...
+    [default] Running chef-solo...
+    ...
+    [Thu, 16 Aug 2012 23:25:45 +0000] INFO: Processing mysql_database[myface_dev] action create (myface::database line 17)
+    [Thu, 16 Aug 2012 23:25:45 +0000] ERROR: Running exception handlers
+    [Thu, 16 Aug 2012 23:25:45 +0000] ERROR: Exception handlers complete
+    [Thu, 16 Aug 2012 23:25:45 +0000] FATAL: Stacktrace dumped to /tmp/vagrant-chef-1/chef-stacktrace.out
+    [Thu, 16 Aug 2012 23:25:45 +0000] FATAL: LoadError: no such file to load -- mysql

+Well that's not good: another cryptic FATAL error.
+This message is actually coming from Ruby itself.
+If you are a Ruby developer coming to Chef you've probably seen this message before. "no such file to load -- {file}" is the error message from a LoadError.
+When you attempt to use `require` with a gem that is not located in your load path this error is thrown.

+Here we are getting a load error for the MySQL gem because we didn't read the README for the database cookbook (or you can blame me since I didn't tell you about it).
+The README explains to use the MySQL LWRP's you need to include the `database::mysql` recipe in your recipe before any MySQL LWRPs are processed.
+Let's go ahead and include that recipe in our database recipe to get this error patched up.

+    include_recipe "mysql::server"
+    include_recipe "database::mysql"

+    mysql_database "myface_dev" do
+      connection(
+        :host => "localhost",
+        :username => "root",
+        :password => node[:mysql][:server_root_password]
+      )
+      action :create
+    end

+Now if we re-run the Vagrant provisioner the database will be created

+    $ bundle exec vagrant provision
+    [default] Running provisioner: Vagrant::Provisioners::ChefSolo...